 The minimum grant amount available is $500, while the maximum grant amount is $40,000.
 Projects will be evaluated and ranked for the Legislature by the Chautauqua County Waterways Panel based on the individual merits of the project (see evaluation criteria below).
 The Waterways panel will provide the ranked list of projects to the County Legislature by May 31, 2023, who holds the right to deny funding to any and all projects.
 Funding for projects will not be available any earlier than January 1, 2024.
 Funded projects must begin and demonstrate measurable progress within one year following funding approval.
 Applicants from previous years that have not demonstrated measurable progress will not be considered for the current funding cycle.
 The County Watershed Coordinator, Dave McCoy will evaluate project progress and provide the Legislature a progress report as necessary.

-• Project located in Chautauqua County and demonstrates clear evidence as to how the project will provide a public benefit (see question V on application).
+• Project located in Chautauqua County and demonstrates clear evidence as to how the project will provide a public benefit.

 • Not-for-profit organizations